astaveski/rochester/README.md

    * How to construct weighted means and medians
    * How to construct weighted proportions
    * How to compute weighted standard errors
+   * How to create histograms with weighted data